Mday1313/unit-4-game/README.md

 week 4 homework

 How to play the Game.

+Test your math and logic skills in this action packed game.
+Collect the same number of crystals without going over to win the round.
+Number of points for each crystal will change each round

 Pseudocode